 Oxidative stress can lead to cell and tissue damage.
 Consequently, there is mounting data suggesting that exposure to long-term oxidative stress may promote the development of conditions such as cancer, heart disease, and diabetes.

 This is why foods rich in antioxidants (like chamomile) have so many positive health benefits.
-In fact, a 2005 study in Vitamins & Hormones concluded that these plant antioxidants, especially terpenoids, are the main components found in essential oils.
+Plant antioxidants, especially terpenoids, are the main components found in essential oils.
 Essential oils are natural oils that are obtained via distillation from a particular plant.
 These oils are used in certain types of traditional medicines such as aromatherapy.

 Benefits of Chamomile for Dogs